denniscual/restatum/README.md

 A `Store` holds the state provided on the configuration/arguments.
 It takes configuration object which defines the config of every state.
-It returns `stateAccessors` and a `StoreProvider` that provides a scope for the access of the store.
+It returns `stateAccessors` and a `StoreProvider` that provides a scope for the store and the access keys.

 ```jsx
 const appStore = createStore({